NeatNit/new_softlamps/README.md

 - *pass* - equal to `self:GetCurrentPass()`.
 - *outof* - equal to `self:GetPassesCount()`.

+Return values: If SetPassesCount was set to 0, or for any reason the set count is no longer true, the following return values are needed:
+1. (number) *passes_remaining* - how many passes *after* this one the module expects to make.
+In particular, the sign of this number is interpreted as:

+    - Negative: "I didn't actually do anything, I was done on the previous iteration - act as if the previous iteration returned zero" (I don't know how your module is built, maybe you couldn't know this in advance)
+    - Zero: "This is my last iteration, do not call Run again"
+    - Positive: "There are more iterations to follow"

+2. (optional number) *progress* - number between 0 and 1, how much to visually fill the progress bar? (default: *pass/(pass + passes_remaining)*)
+3. (optional string) *progress_text* - text to display on the progress bar. (default: *pass .. "/" .. (pass + passes_remaining)*)

 ## HeavyLightModule
 ### Method: Activate(place)
 Insert the module into the stack.
 After this, IsActive will be true.